Three-point bounds for energy minimization: Linear and semidefinite programming bounds

 \begin{proof} Let $X = S^{n-1}$, with $e$ and $H$ as in Theorem~\ref{theorem:explicit}.
 We must compute matrix-valued positive-definite kernels on the vector space $\Hom_H(X,V)$, where $V$ is an irreducible unitary representation of $H$.
 Of course, $\Hom_H(X,V)$ is infinite dimensional, but we will choose a basis for a dense subset.

 Let

 be the equator relative to $e$.
 To specify a map $\varphi \in \Hom_H(X,V)$, we just need to specify its restriction to the equator and to all the parallel slices of the sphere.
 Fortunately, that is relatively manageable.
 As in Subsection~\ref{subsec:pdk}, $\Hom_H(Y,V) \cong V^H$ because $H$ acts transitively on $Y$, and the Gelfand pair property implies that $V^H$ is at most one-dimensional; the same is true for all the parallel slices.
-Thus, the map $\varphi$ is determined by specifying a scaling factor on each slice (in other words, a function of one variable).
+Thus, the map $\varphi$ is determined by specifying a scaling factor on each slice, which is a function of one variable.

 Suppose $\dim V^H = 1$, and choose an element $\tilde \varphi \in \Hom_H(Y,V)$ that is not identically zero.
 We will use $\tilde \varphi$ to define $\varphi$ on the equator $Y$.
 To complete the determination of $\varphi$, we must specify the scaling factor on each parallel slice.
 We will use scaling factors that are polynomials in the inner product with $e$ (up to multiplication by some fixed function $f$ to be specified later).
 Specifically, for $-1 \le u \le 1$ and $y \in Y$, define